 Starke, Mariana, 1762—1838

 Her earliest publication was a co-translation (with Millecent Parkhurst, later Thomas) of Madame de Genlis’s Theatre of Education (1787) before she turned her hand to the theatre.
 Her comedy The Sword of Peace was performed in the Hay Market on 9 August 1788 and published anonymously the following year.
-An unpublished play, The British Orphan, was first performed at Mary (Clark) Crespigny’s (1748-1812) private theatre in Camberwell, in April 1790, Starke and her brother Richard acting parts in it.
+An unpublished play, The British Orphan, was first performed at Mary (Clark) Crespigny’s (1748-1812) private theatre in Camberwell, in April 1790; Starke and her brother Richard acted parts in it.
 Her tragedy Widow of Malabar (1791) and a long poem, The Poor Soldier (1789), were both dedicated to Crespigny who was an important friend to Starke in these years.

 Starke settled in Exmouth sometime before 1811, when her poetical paraphrases, The Beauties of Carlo Maria Maggi, appeared, dated from that town, and printed by Shirley Woolmer, a local printer.
-When not travelling on the continent, Exmouth became Starke’s permanent base in England in the years to come.
+When not travelling on the continent, Exmouth became Starke’s permanent base in England.
 From here, Starke first contacted John Murray on 13 March 1814 about the possibility of bringing out a much expanded edition of Letters from Italy under the Murray imprint, now that Phillips had retired.
 With a keen business eye, Starke predicted that a work that ‘comprehends every kind of information most needful to continental travellers’ would, in the event of a peace between England and France, support the ‘immediate & immense’ emigration likely to ensue.
 ‘Allow me to enquire,’ she wrote Murray, ‘whether, if that event occurs, you would like to purchase the above-named work’.

 In the end, Murray demurred and the new edition was picked up by G. and S. Robinson.
 But Murray was not slow to recognize thereafter the commercial prescience of his correspondent as to the needs of travellers for accurate and up-to-date information about continental destinations.
 Starke’s Travels on the Continent (1820) and Travels in Europe (1828), both published by Murray, emphasise their ‘usefulness’ and became the prototypes for Murray’s own handbooks for travellers, not to mention other guidebook series.
 In place of and superseding a fourth edition of Letters, Travels on the Continent incorporates material from a further continental tour and residence in Italy from May 1717 to June 1819.
 From 1824, it was augmented and published under the title of Information and Directions for Travellers on the Continent, denominated on the title page as the 5th edition (of Letters from Italy).